w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 ---
-title: Parallel Computation (aka Elastic Scaling)
+title: Parallel Computation (Elastic Scaling)
 description: Explore how Polkadot achieves parallel computation and elastic scaling to boost throughput and efficiency.
 ---